 I guess I was destined to be a Counselor for as long as I can remember.
 I am the son of two generations a funeral directors (I know!).
 Some of my earliest memories are of watching my parents care for grieving families.
 It taught me what is truly important in life and allowed me to learn the art of caring for people… even during their most difficult moments.
 While owning a funeral business wasn’t for me, caring for people still is.

-I was the first class president of AzSPP, finished my Masters and did 56 additional doctoral study hours.
+I was the first class president of AzSPP.
+I earned a Master’s Degree in Clinical Psychology there and did 56 additional doctoral study hours.
 I also helped the school achieve its APA Accreditation (American Psychological Association).

 I learned that tough times aren’t forever.
 They’re like fertilizer a better life, if you learn to think right and act right instead of depending on your emotions to tell you how bad your life is.
 Even after an F5 life event, we can think right and act right.
 Eventually we’ll feel right if we do.
 But If we get overwhelmed with negativity, inaction and hopelessness we believe the junk our distorted emotions cough up when we’re hurting.
 We imagine a negative future and add that pain to a painful (but temporary) sense of loss.
 It’s bad enough to go through hard times.
 But if we imagine our future is ruined, it adds all kinds of imaginary pain into an already painful situation.

 Through trial and error, I learned how to rebuild my life.
 I’ve had some great successes, some failures and have made enough mistakes to figure out how to live life successfully, by continually growing as a person.
 I’ve learned that you can’t do anything about your past, but you can use the present to create a future you want to be in.